PynPoint/PynPoint/docs/near.rst

 Running PynPoint
 ----------------

 We provide here a short script how to run PynPoint with the data provided here.
-No bad pixel or background subtraction modules are used.
+No bad pixel or other background subtraction modules than the chop and nod subtraction are used.
 An overview of all the modules available in PynPoint is available |all|.

 In the project folder, create 5 different folders: